MycoMatics/eNano/README.md

   file contains  information that can be passed to the LULU algorithm for post-clustering curation of the OTU table.
 Check out the [LULU repository](https://github.com/tobiasgf/lulu) and the [MUMU repository](https://github.com/frederic-mahe/mumu) for more information.
 - `testrun_eNano_OTU_TAX.tsv`
   file contains the ***main output*** and is the same OTU table as `testrun_eNano_otutable.tsv`, but has the taxonomic ids from `testrun_eNano_sintaxonomy.tsv` appended.

-The following files will also be outputted if Step 4 - lulu-curation is enabled (--skip-lulu 0)
-- `testrun_eNano_OTU_LULU.tsv`
-  file contains the lulu-curated OTU-table.
-- `testrun_eNano_OTU_TAX_LULU.tsv`
-  file contains the same OTU table as `testrun_eNano_OTU_LULU.tsv`, but has taxonomic ids from `testrun_eNano_sintaxonomy.tsv` appended.
-- `testrun_eNano_lulu_log.txt`
-  logfile from lulu-curation.

-The following files will also be outputted if Step 5 - species aggregation is enabled (--skip-sp 0)
+The following files will also be outputted if Step 4 - species aggregation is enabled (--skip-sp 0)
 - `testrun_eNano_OTU_SP.tsv`
   file aggregates the OTU-level abundances in `testrun_eNano_OTU_TAX.tsv` to species-level abundances using 0.95 SINTAX confidence for singleton OTUs and 0.8 SINTAX confidence for multiton OTUs.
-- `testrun_eNano_LULU_SP.tsv`
-  file aggregates the OTU-level abundances in `testrun_eNano_OTU_TAX_LULU.tsv` to species-level abundances using 0.95 SINTAX confidence for singleton OTUs and 0.8 SINTAX confidence for multiton OTUs.

 `clusterlog.txt` should display this info:
 [...]
 950503 nt in 1481 seqs, min 472, max 751, avg 642